Now that you’ve built your dashboard, you can begin to share it. Before you hit “send”, take a moment to consider how to optimize the impact:

 Descriptive Chart Titles

-Titles of charts should let the audience know what is being compared.
-Without a title it is unclear what they are looking at and it will take longer to process the information
+Titles of charts should let the audience know what is being shown or compared.
+Without a title it is unclear what they are looking at and it will take longer to process the chart’s information.

 Once the title is added, the purpose of this graph is clear.
 We are evaluating the operations costs over time by department.